RishiKrYML/CoPilotAssistedAppDevelopment/README.md

   Since we provide the description the code in the comment, it helps others to easily understand the code.

 ## Disadvantages
-- **It's not alway accurate**:
+- **It's not always necessarily accurate or latest**:
   Copilot doesn't give the right suggestion always.
 Sometimes it cannot understand the instructions given.
+Also the suggestions could not be upto date.
 - **Need to wait for suggestions**:
   We need to wait 2 to 6 seconds after wrting the description of the code to get suggestions which can be annoying.
-- **Need more time in debugging**:
-  Since we don't write every line of the code using Copilot it is difficult to find the bug.
+- **Potentially it could introduce bugs**:
-- We may wirte code without understanding what exactly it is doing.
+   We may use code without understanding what exactly it is doing.
 Which may lead to bugs.

 # Conclusion
 Copilot helped me to reduce the time required to write and increase the productivity.
 Copilot is awesome but there a few disadvantages that cannot be overlooked.
 Copilot can aslo suggests code that has security flaw and we have the tendency to accept the suggestion without checking the code.
 Also overtime we would get lazy using Copilot but putting those aside Copilot can be a great helping hand and learning partner.